May 18 2021

 For tanning, this is our oil of choice.
 It can be used on the face, hair and body (although I would not use this kind of oil on my face).
 It's waterproof, which is amazing and contains organic approved chemical filters that aren't harmful: amiloxate and avobenzone.
 The oil has an awesome monoi scent that makes you feel like a hot surfer chick.

-This great option is for those who want a natural sunscreen for face and body.
-It's only 30SPF so I would prefer a 50SPF on my face on very sunny days.
-I would definitely use it on my body to tan in the summer.
+This great option is for those who want a totally natural sunscreen for face and body.
+It's only 30SPF so I would prefer a 50SPF on my face on very sunny days, but I would definitely use it as a daily protection when I'm out running errands.
 The composition is super natural and has basically no controversed ingredients or nano particles.
-It doesn't even have fragrance for those who are sensitive to that.
+The whitish color is nuanced with carrot oil to give it a more natural color but you can mix it with some foundation too.

 Spread the word